tahczeban/Credit_Risk_Analysis/README.md

 ***DELIVERABLE 3: USE ENSEMBLE CLASSIFIERS TO PREDICT CREDIT RISK***

-The last Deliverable will implement imblearn.ensemble library to train/compare the data to that of the prior Deliverable data with BalancedRandomForestClassifier and EasyEnsembleClassifier.
+The last Deliverable will implement imblearn.ensemble library to train/compare the data to that of the prior Deliverables' data with BalancedRandomForestClassifier and EasyEnsembleClassifier.

 <img width="958" alt="Del3-load data" src="https://user-images.githubusercontent.com/90135381/156424475-435c8302-f1b1-487a-b6db-1d155f5fac65.png">